joseph-flinn/site/data/posts/wip-scalable-dev-auto-versioning.md

 teams that might care about which version their testing and what is different between this version and that version.
 The end user might care about which version of the software they are running to see if their hardware is compatible.
-And if the project is an SDK or library for other engineers to use, they will definitely care about any changes to the compatibilty of the project within their own.
+And if the project is an SDK or library for other engineers to use, they will definitely care about any changes to the compatibility of the project within their own.
 But in other cases, there are no version stakeholders.
 This site, while under version control, does not have a specific released version.

 Once the _who_ has been identified, the _what_ comes next.
 What is primary message that needs to be communicated to the